 While the Pro versions of the P series model have a level of durability IP 67 / IP 68, basic devices like Huawei P30 or Huawei Mate 40 only have the level of durability IP 53 only against splashing water.

 If we look at the competition, Samsung or Apple offer the same or very similar IP resilience certification on their models.
 These are, in particular, the differences between, for example, Samsung Galaxy S10 smartphones or S20 or Apple iPhone 11 and iPhone 12.

-Huawei however, it can still save the situation by introducing accessories to extend durability and wireless charging.
-However, it is not ideal if the customer has to pay an extra € 899 for accessories that add these features.
-This is especially true if cheaper competition offers these features from the factory.
+Huawei however, it may yet save the day by introducing accessories to extend durability and wireless charging.
+However, it is not an ideal situation if the customer has to pay extra to the amount of 899 € even more so for accessories that add these functions.
+This is especially true if cheaper competitors offer these features from the factory.